University of Iowa Healthcare

 $30.94 - $51.05 / hour

-Work Location Orange, California Work Shift Day – 08hrs (United States of America) Why CHOC?
+Work Location Orange, California Work Shift Day – 12hrs (United States of America) Why CHOC?
 At CHOC, we strive to be the leading destination of children’s health by providing exceptional and innovative care.
 We are responsible for the overall health of our community’s pediatric population in our hospitals, clinics, and practices.
 And because of our breadth of care, your career at CHOC can be as diverse and fulfilling as you determine.
 CHOC’s compensation structure, benefits offerings, and career development programs are geared to helping you achieve your professional and personal goals.
 Apply now to see where your career at CHOC can take you.
 Environmental Sustainability Statement Driven by the connection between children's health and a healthy environment, we commit to creating a healthcare model that incorporates environmental sustainability aligned with our mission to protect children's health and patient safety.
-Job Summary The Surgical Scrub Technician II works under the direct supervision of the registered nursing staff, the physician/surgeon and anesthesia team to act as a primary scrub person.
-Handles the surgical instruments, supplies and necessary equipment during endoscopic and surgical procedures.
-Incumbent shall possess the ability to anticipate the needs of the physician/surgeon and has the necessary knowledge and ability to ensure safe, quality patient care during the operative/diagnostic procedure.
-Performs delegated activities such as assists in endoscopic, manometric, diagnostic procedure such as PH Probe, Bravo PH, PillCam.
-Can also assist in OB procedures.
-Selection and set up of appropriate equipment done in the Procedure Center/OR and outside of department according to patient age specific needs and physician's preference.
-May precept new Technicians and students to the department.
-Takes emergency on call.
+Job Summary The Surgical Scrub Technician II is a staff member who works under the direct supervision of the registered nursing staff, the surgeon, and anesthesia team acting as the primary scrub personnel.
+Handles the surgical instruments, supplies, and necessary equipment during surgical procedures.
+Possesses the ability to anticipate the needs of the surgeon and has the necessary knowledge and ability to ensure safe, quality patient care during the operative procedure.
+May precept new technicians and students to the department.
 Pay Range Minimum $30.94 Midpoint $40.99 Maximum $51.05 Rate of pay is determined by various factors, including but not limited to knowledge, skills, competencies, experience, education, as well as position requirements.
-Experience * Required: Minimum two (2) years of Surgical Technician experience. * Preferred: Two (2) years of Operating Room experience.
-Education * Required: High School Diploma or GED. * Preferred: Graduate of Surgical Technology program or military service training.
-Training * Required: Completion of Endoscopy orientation program or surgery orientation program.
-Specialized Skills * Required: Ability to prioritize and complete duties in a timely and organized manner: ability to work collaboratively and in a positive manner with others; demonstrate flexibility and creativity in response to unexpected changes in work load/staffing.
-Excellent communication skills.
-Licensure * Required: Basic Life Support (BLS). * Preferred: Operating Room Tech Ntl Cert or Certified Surg Tech.
+Experience * Required: Minimum two years of operating room experience. * Preferred: Expertise in one (1) specialty.
+Education * Required: High School Diploma/GED or equivalent.
+Graduate of Surgical Technology program or military training. * Preferred: College coursework with Associate or Bachelor's degree.
+Specialized Skills * Required: Able to relate and communicate in English professionally with others; respect policies; work calmly and respond courteously when under pressure; accept direction.
+Think critically; work independently; problem solve; organize and prioritize workload; recall information with accuracy; pay close attention to detail; work collaboratively with surgical team and in setting up and cleaning between cases.
+Licensure * Required: Basic Life Support (BLS) certification. * Preferred: Certified Surgical Tech.
 Work Environments - Functional Demand: Medium - High energy level Lift and carry 40-50 lbs.
 Push/pull +/- 150-200 lbs.
 (Patients on bed, stretcher) Lateral transfer 150-200 lbs. (ie. Patient) .
 Physical Activity Requirements: Bending, Carry Objects, Climbing, Keyboard use/repetitive motion, Pinching/fine motor activities, Push/Pull, Reaching forward, Reaching overhead, Sitting, Squat/kneel/crawl (Squad & Knee), Standing, Talk or hear, Taste or smell, Twisting, Walking, Wrist position deviation Physical Activity Lifting Lifting (Floor to waist level) - Constant 67 or more%, Lifting (Floor to waist level) - Frequent 36-66%, Lifting (Floor to waist level) - Occasional 0-35%, Lifting (Waist level and above) - Constant 67 or more%, Lifting (Waist level and above) - Frequent 36-66%, Lifting (Waist level and above) - Occasional 0-35% Sensory Requirements: Color Discrimination, Depth Perception, Far Vision, Hearing, Near Vision Environment Requirements: Airborn Communicable Disease, Bloodborne Pathogens, Chemical, Dust Particular Matter, Extreme Noise Levels, Extreme Temperatures, Radiation, Uneven Surfaces or Elevations Non-Discrimination Statement: CHOC does not discriminate on the basis of age, race, color, religion, national origin, ancestry, marital status, genetic information, disability, sex, gender (including pregnancy, breastfeeding, childbirth, lactation or related medical conditions), gender identity or expression, medical condition, sexual orientation, veteran status, military or uniformed service member status, or other protected characteristics in accordance with state and federal laws.
 CHOC will consider for employment qualified applicants with criminal histories, in accordance with the Fair Chance Initiative for Hiring.
 We encourage individuals from all backgrounds to apply for positions at CHOC, even if your experience doesn’t align perfectly with the listed qualifications for a particular role, as your unique experience may be a great addition to our culture for another one of our opportunities.
 If you desire support or accommodations throughout the Talent Acquisition process, please inform your Talent Acquisition Partner.